DAYFA1R/nydus/README.md

 #### Build & run from source (for development)
 - run `./bootstrap.sh --debug`
+- - you can add `--refresh` to auto delete the old build folder if you're regenerating the build often
 > ⚠️ For fellow VS Code enthusiasts:
 > if you want OOTB intellisense support so that VS Code doesn't shit its pants over `yaml-cpp` not being found,
 > you can optionally pass in a --vscode flag to the setup script like:
 > `./bootstrap.sh --vscode` :\)
 - run `cmake --build ./build/Debug`
 - run `./build/Debug/nyd`

 ## Usage
 Define your command hierarchy in a YAML list like so, as recursively as you want: